 0617-07 RELEASE AND DISCLOSURE OF INSPECTION REPORTS AND ASSOCIATED DOCUMENTS

 General Public Disclosure and Exemptions.
 Except for report enclosures containing exempt information, all final inspection reports will be routinely disclosed to the public.
-Information that should not appear in an inspection report is described in 10 CFR 2.390 and 9.17 Management Directive 8.8, Management of Allegations, addresses the manner in which an inspection report may be used to document allegation follow up activities.
+Information that should not appear in an inspection report is described in 10 CFR 2.390, “Public inspections, exemptions, requests for withholding,” and 10 CFR 9.17, “Agency records exempt from public disclosure.”
+Management Directive 8.8, Management of Allegations, addresses the manner in which an inspection report may be used to document allegation follow up activities.
 Inspection Manual Chapter 0620, "Inspection Documents and Records," provides guidance on acquisition and control of NRC records, including inspection-related documents.
 The NRC only releases sensitive–unclassified information such as safeguards information, official use only, and proprietary information in accordance with instructions from the Office of Administration, Division of Facilities Security.

 Release of Investigation-Related Information